nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 }
 ```

 The idea is simple.
-In order to facilitate my life, I've created another field called offset, which indicates what is the position of the first free byte to be the reference for new incomming bytes to be saved.
-The difference between both is that the value len of a LeafKeyValue is variable, therefore, it has one field more regarding the length of the bytes to be saved.
+To facilitate my life, I've created another field called offset, which indicates the position of the first free byte to be the reference for new incoming bytes to be saved.
+The difference between both is that the value len of a LeafKeyValue is variable, therefore, it has one more field regarding the length of the bytes to be saved.

-For every new item to be added, the system look at offset and then stores the data after the offset, updates the number of itens in the page and also updates the offset value to the new one.
-Doing so, I don't have to compute a lot and don't have to create a mirabulos logic solution to this.
-But you may ask me: **How do you guarantee that it is sorted?**
+For every new item to be added, the system looks at the offset and then stores the data after the offset, updates the number of items in the page, and also updates the offset value to the new one.
+Doing so, I don't have to compute a lot and don't have to create a miraculous logic solution for this.
+But you may ask me: How do you guarantee that it is sorted?

-In fact I don't guarantee anything while inserting data, just that the data is there.
-The sorted data comes when reading from page, as shown below for get methodes:
+In fact, I don't guarantee anything while inserting data, just that the data is there.
+The sorted data comes when reading from the page, as shown below for getter methods:

 ```go
 func getAllLeafKeyValues(n *TreeNode) []LeafKeyValue {